GreenFlag31/demand/README.md

 * A list of companies will be displayed (exemple of VAT number: BE0432.002.564 or NL862399373B01). 🛈 Belgian API is slow
 * Incorrect number or invalid VAT number for commerce will display an alert<br/>

-🚀 Use of POO paradigm to fetch for external ressources<br/>
+🚀 Use of Object-oriented programming (OOP) paradigm to fetch for external ressources<br/>
 🚀 Use of functional paradigm to construt the DOM<br/>
 🚀 Usage of Drag and Drop Javascript API to simulate dropping files